The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 The rubber boa snake appears composed of rubber due to its glossy, smooth scales.
 It is also, predictably, squishy to the touch.

-It can range in color from tan to brown to gray, with the belly typically being a paler tint.
+It can range from tan to brown to gray, with the belly typically being a paler tint.

 Rubber boas for newborns have a rosy tint.
 Rubber boas are better tolerant to high temperatures than most other snake species.

-However, it is known that they can tolerate temperatures as low as 54° F. Most of their time is hidden beneath rocks and plants or in burrows.
+However, they can tolerate temperatures as low as 54° F. They spend Most of their time hidden beneath rocks and plants or in burrows.

 Rubber boas are incredibly gentle and peaceful animals.
-They never ever attack and usually have no problem being picked up and handled.
+They never attack and usually do not mind being picked up and handled.

-They are, therefore, excellent pets for new owners.
-This species is frequently used to help those who are afraid of snakes overcome their fear because of this, as well.
+Therefore, they are excellent pets for new owners.
+This species is frequently used to help those who are afraid of snakes overcome their fear.

 9. Western Terrestrial Garter Snake